-Circular Agronomics was one of six EU H2020 projects that came together to organise the first European Sustainable Nutrient Initiative.
+Circular Agronomics was one of six EU Horizon 2020 projects that came together to organise the first European Sustainable Nutrient Initiative (ESNI).

-Prof. Erik Meers, from Ghent University kicked–off the plenary session as Coordinator of the Biorefine Cluster Europe, presenting the current activities and the future steps of this research network.
-José Ruiz (DG Agriculture), Pavel Misiga (DG Research) and Wim Debeuckelaere (DG Environment) from the European Commission, provided a comprehensive overview of the work that is ongoing at the policy level to promote NRR opportunities in Europe.
-The representatives of the Commission shared views on the current nutrient-related calls for proposals under the H2020 research and innovation programme and provided updates on the ongoing Horizon Europe negotiations.
-It was also a timely opportunity for attendees to learn about other mechanisms for discussion and exchange on nutrient recycling topics, and the role of Operational Groups (OGs) and focus groups developed under EIP– AGRI.
+Prof. Erik Meers from Ghent University kicked off the plenary session as coordinator of the Biorefine Cluster Europe, presenting the current activities and the future steps of this research network.
+The European Commission’s José Ruiz (DG Agriculture), Pavel Misiga (DG Research) and Wim Debeuckelaere (DG Environment) provided a comprehensive overview of ongoing work at the policy level to promote NRR opportunities in Europe.
+The Commission representatives shared views on the current nutrient-related calls for proposals under the Horizon 2020 research and innovation programme and provided updates on the ongoing Horizon Europe negotiations.

-This successful ESNI conference was the first of what will be an annual event to support the expansion of nutrient recovery and reuse in Europe through sharing lessons learnt and highlighting policy opportunities.
+This successful ESNI conference was the first of what will be an annual event to support the expansion of nutrient recovery and re-use in Europe through exchange of lessons learnt and highlighting of policy opportunities.